Calvin Symonds: Cricket career

 He represented the Bermuda national team in unofficial matches between 1952 and 1965.
-Symonds played for Bermuda in December 1953 against the touring Marylebone Cricket Club (MCC) team, en route to their Test series in the West Indies, and clean-bowled Tom Graveney.
+Symonds played for Bermuda in December 1953 against the touring Marylebone Cricket Club (MCC) team, en route to their Test series in the West Indies.
+In the 1st innings he took the wickets of Denis Compton, Jim Laker, Tony Lock and Fred Trueman, and in the 2nd innings clean-bowled Tom Graveney.
+When Bermuda batted he played his part in a dogged 2nd innings partnership, scoring 11 not out, that secured a draw for the home team.
 He also played against the touring Pakistanis and New Zealanders, but never appeared in any first-class or List A matches.
-He coached the Bermuda team during the 1990s.